nestorjimeno/nestorjimeno/README.md

 - 👀 I’m interested in Django and Python 🐍.
 - 🌱 I’m currently learning AWS and improving muy Python and Django skills.
 - 💞️ I’m looking to collaborate on everything I can help.
+- 🏡 You can see my work in my webpage: [Néstor Jimeno](https://nestorjimeno.com)
 - 📫 Yo can also contact me in Linkedin: linkedin.com/in/nestorjimeno

 <!---